 2. Artificially Created Traffic

-If you are stuck in a traffic in Ganeshguri, Dispur or Beltola – chances are that it has been artificially created for a ministerial convoy to pass.
+If you are stuck in traffic in Ganeshguri, Dispur or Beltola – chances are that it has been artificially created for a ministerial convoy to pass.

 The National Disaster Management Authority has identified traffic jams and narrow roads in Guwahati as major handicaps in disaster management measures during high magnitude earthquakes.

-3. No corporate Life – Private Sector Sucks
+3. No Corporate Life – Private Sector Sucks

-Although the private sector is growing but they are not adequate.
+Although the private sector is growing they are not adequate.
 According to most of the students, you can get a good degree in Guwahati but not jobs.
 The number of brain drain is still unchecked for NE.
 Students usually move to Delhi, Bangalore and other Indian states to build a career.
-In Guwahati you can get a job but not a career.
+In Guwahati, you can get a job but not a career.

 4. Waste Management

 It is a shame for us that the beautiful city of Guwahati remains unattractive because the streets are always littered with rubbish of all kinds.
 People have become used to throwing paper, garbage, cigarette butts, gutka etc., on the streets.
-People drive in luxury cars but they don’t hesitate to lower the window pane and throw empty packet of chips or banana peels on to the road.
+People drive in luxury cars but they don’t hesitate to lower the window pane and throw an empty packet of chips or banana peels on to the road.

 5. Congested City Area- The Environment of Rented House